kahlil/sensible-config/README.md

 JSCS plugin.

 In order to use it with grunt use the `grunt-jscs` plugin.
 In order to use it with gulp use the `gulp-jscs` plugin.
 In order to use it on the command line install JSCS with `npm i -g jscs`.
-In order to automatically format this code according to this code style ...

 ### The Code Style